petershin/liferay-learn/docs/commerce/latest/en/order-management/orders/order-splitting.md

 1. Click on the *Action Builder* tab.

-1. Under *Trigger*, choose *On Order Status Update* from the dropdown.
+1. Under Trigger, choose *On Order Status Update* from the drop-down.

-1. Under *Condition*, activate the toggle and enter the expression: `orderStatus = 10`
+1. Under Condition, activate the toggle and enter the expression: `orderStatus = 10`

    Each order status corresponds to an integer.
 If you want to use a different order status, use any of the following integers: